 Anyhow, I could also work in a music store or somewhere in the amusement ride industry because I have always loved riding various thrill-seeking attractions.
 And I am also willing to try working as a caregiver or a preteen babysitter if I can find resources on how that can be done for someone who is completely blind and severely hard-of-hearing.

 One of my teachers of the Visually Impaired got me signed up with LegalShield.
 They look like a typical multi-level marketing company or pyramid scheme, and they are often notorious for selling low-quality products or illegitimate services.
 However, I found their services to be very satisfactory, and I have been able to resolve legal disputes at the administrative level, so I make it noticeably clear when selling memberships how to use those services.
-Also, many blind people are often sold on the idea that they should treat these opportunities as being their only source of income instead of adding to what they are already doing.
+Also, many blind people are often sold on the idea that they should treat these opportunities as being their end all, be all source of income instead of adding to what they are already doing.
 This is because MLM opportunities in general are being offered as the one-size fits all solution for a chronically underemployed community.
 In most cases, it is just a form of earning side income.